vierge-noire/cakephp-test-suite-light/README.md

 With the help of your IDE, you can easily order the results and track the slow tests, and improve their respective performance.

-Not the that the statistic tool does not perform any query in the database.
+Note that the statistic tool does not perform any query in the database.
 It uses information that is being gathered regardless of its actvation.
 It has no significant impact on the overall speed of your tests.